-Subcontractor means any vendor or contractor that is providing goods or services to a prime contractor in direct furtherance of the prime contractor's performance of a defined scope of work or deliverables under a contract or purchase order with the County as evidenced by an A copy of the executed binding agreement between the prime contractor and the subcontractor which shall be submitted prior to the County's issuance of a notice to proceed to the prime contractor.
+Subcontractor means any vendor or contractor that is providing goods or services to a prime contractor in direct furtherance of the prime contractor's performance of a defined scope of work or deliverables under a contract or purchase order with the County.
+A copy of the executed binding agreement between the prime contractor and the subcontractor shall be submitted prior to the County's issuance of a notice to proceed to the prime contractor.